Effective Date: 12 July, 2023

 5.4 Air Emissions

 We require any emissions to the air created by the operations of our suppliers be characterised, monitored, controlled and treated prior to discharge.
 These emissions include aerosols and other ozone depleting chemicals, volatile organic chemicals, corrosives, particulates, and combustion by-products.
-In addition, our suppliers shall continuously improve the performance of their air emission control systems through a routine identification and monitoring processes.
+In addition, our suppliers shall continuously improve the performance of their air emission control systems through routine identification and monitoring processes.

 5.5 Water Use Reduction